shaneholloman/zagi/README.md

 # zagi

-> a better git for agents
+> a git interface for agents

 ### Context Window
 - Traditional `git log` outputs are verbose and consume significant token space